Core-Bioinformatics/ClustAssess/README.md

 avoids several pitfalls associated with other measures of clustering similarity (refer to [4] for more detail).

-To calculate ECS, the user first needs to create a `Clustering` object:
+To compare two clusterings with ECS, we use the `element_sim_elscore` function:

-`clustering_object1 = create_clustering(clustering_result1, alpha=0.9)`
+`ecs = element_sim_elscore(clustering_result1, clustering_result2, alpha=0.9)`

 where `1-alpha` is the restart probability of the random walk.
-To compare two clusterings, we use the `element_sim_elscore` function:

-`ecs = element_sim_elscore(clustering_object1, clustering_object2)`

-and we can subsequently visualize the ECS on a PCA of the data:
+We can subsequently visualize the ECS on a PCA of the data:

 <img src=https://raw.githubusercontent.com/Core-Bioinformatics/ClustAssess/main/docs/articles/comparing-soft-and-hierarchical_files/figure-html/ecs-2.png width=80%/>

-In addition to flat disjoint clusterings (like the result of k-means for example), ClustAssess can also compare overlapping clusterings and hierarchical clusterings; refer to the `create_clustering` documentation for more detail.
+In addition to flat disjoint clusterings (like the result of k-means for example), ClustAssess can also compare overlapping clusterings and hierarchical clusterings; refer to the `comparing-soft-and-hierarchical` vignette for more detail.

-Besides comparing two clusterings with `element_sim_elscore`, ClustAssess also enables computing the per-element consistency (aka frustration) between a set of clusterings with the `element_frustration` function, and comparing a set of clusterings with a ground truth partitioning of elements with the `element_agreement` function.
+Besides comparing two clusterings with `element_sim_elscore`, ClustAssess also enables computing the per-element consistency (aka frustration) between a set of clusterings with the `element_consistency` function, and comparing a set of clusterings with a ground truth partitioning of elements with the `element_agreement` function.